 “With steak, people talk about the ‘maillard reaction’, that caramelisation of the sugars and amino acids – well, that happens with all vegetables as well.
 Vegetables cooked on fire are amazing,” says cooking with fire expert and author of Charred, Genevieve Taylor.

-“The barbecue is the last bastion of the carnivore, but people want to eat more vegetables and less meat and I wanted to show people that fire and veg is amazing.”
+“The barbecue is the last bastion of the carnivore, but people want to eat more vegetables and less meat and I wanted to show people that fire and veg are amazing.”

 How to barbecue veg

 A barbecue is just another heat source, so you can cook any vegetables on it.
 Parsnips take on a caramelised edge, mushrooms suck up smoke and are a sponge for flavour, classic Mediterranean vegetables such as peppers, and courgettes have a natural affinity with fire and smoke.

 How to prep: If you’re barbecuing vegetables with a dense texture, like carrots, blanche them before marinating – perhaps with cumin, chipotle chilli and garlic – so they soak up the flavour and cook faster.

 How to cook: Over medium heat.
 Turning regularly so they don’t char too quickly.